FranekMarciniak/portfoliosite/src/content/tech/Tech.md

 ---
-title: This is tech I use
+title: Tech I use
 id: tech
 ---
-This is some (but not all) of the tech I use in my personal projects
+This is some of the tech I use: